forrestchang/gptlang/README.md

 # Introduction

-This repo is an experiment to see if we can create a programming language in ChatGPT.
+This repo is an experiment to see if we can create a programming language in GPT-4.

 The original article: https://twitter.com/Tisoga/status/1599347662888882177